michael-fa/deskdecorator/README.md

 Put the executable file anywhere you want Note that you need to run this as administrator, when doing so.
 Everything else will be loaded / initialised automatically.

+⚠️ Note that putting (installing) the program (and it's folders), or simply extracting it somewhere in a Windows-System Related folder like _``Program Files``_, and _``Program Files (x86)``_ it will cause the Administrator Safety-thingy prompt from Windows to pop up before the program is started.
+Simply installing it anywhere else, like in _``C:\Users\YourName\``_ will work completely fine.
+I'll see what I can do for the next update, to fix this completely.

+---

 # How to display the current time like ' 22:33:13 ' on my Desktop?
 ---
 You can create a label -> insert {time1} or {time2} in the text field in the creation window.